ElisStaaf/qv/README.md

 -  Java
 -  PHP

 But you can ofcourse modify the source-code to add more!
+The syntax highlighting is found at like ln 200???
 I shall for this tutorial use the "C" programming language.
 ```bash
 touch "main.c" # Create file